sachindudeja1993/Sachin-Devops-Journey--TrainWithShubham/Linux/Day1/Notes.md

     - Infrastructure as Code (IaC): Instead of physically plugging in cables or clicking buttons to set up a server, you write a text file (script) that describes the server.
 The computer reads the file and creates the server for you.
     - Key Concepts
        - Declarative: You tell the tool what you want (e.g., "l want 3 servers"), and it figures out how to do it.
        - Version Control: You can save your infrastructure scripts in Git, just like software code.
+- What is Cloud Computing
+    - Cloud computing is "renting" someone else's computer over the internet.
+Instead of buying a server and putting it in your office closet, you pay Amazon, Microsoft, or Google to use their massive data centers.
+    - Key Concepts
+       - On-Demand: Get a server whenever you want.
+       - Pay-as-you-go: Pay only for what you use, like a utility bill.
+    - Cloud Service Models (laaS, PaaS, SaaS)
+       - laaS (Infrastructure as a Service): Renting the raw hardware (like a plot of land).
+You build everything on top.
+         - AWS EC2, Google Compute Engine.
+You manage the OS and Apps.
+       - PaaS (Platform as a Service): Renting the tools and environment (like a house frame).
+You just add the furniture (code).
+         - Heroku, Google App Engine.
+You manage only the Code.
+       - SaaS (Software as a Service): Renting the finished product (like a hotel room).
+         - Gmail, Salesforce, Dropbox.
+You manage nothing but your settings.